Gwaltrip/Plasic/README.md

 |end if|Finish of if statment|
 |next|Incerments a varrible and the end of a for loop|
 |clear|Deletes a varrible and opens up a register|

+##Example code

+Below is sample code of a simple program.